Ukraine at the Paralympics

 Ukraine made its Paralympic Games début at the 1996 Summer Paralympics in Atlanta, with thirty athletes competing in archery, track and field, powerlifting, swimming, and sitting volleyball.
 Vasyl Lishchynskyy won Ukraine's first Paralympic gold medal, in the shot put, and Ukrainians also won four silver medals and two bronze.
 Ukrainians had previously participated within the Soviet Union's delegation in 1988, and as part of the Unified Team in 1992.
 Ukraine, following its independence from the Soviet Union, missed out on the 1994 Winter Games, but made its Winter Paralympics début at the 1998 Winter Games in Nagano.
 Ukraine has competed at every edition of the Summer and Winter Games since then and have done so with remarkable success.

 Paralympic success

-Competing as an independent country since 1996, Ukrainian athletes have won a total of 238 Paralympic medals, of which 67 gold, 69 silver and 92 bronze, placing the country 23rd on the all-time Paralympic Games medal table.
-The country has won 173 medals at the Summer Games, and 65 at the Winter Games.
+Competing as an independent country since 1996, Ukrainian athletes have won a total of 472 Paralympic medals on Summer Games, of which 149 gold, 213 silver and 213 bronze, placing the country 14th on the all-time Paralympic Games medal table.
+At the Winter Paralympics the country has won 141 medals at the Winter Games: 38 gold, 51 silver and 52 bronze.
 It has won more gold medals, and more medals overall, than any other former member of the Soviet Union, apart from Russia.